darklab8/fl-darkstat/README.md

   - We change server side smth?
 Just regenerate the lib to keep up with updates ^_^
   - Import [darkstat proto file](./darkgrpc/statproto/main.proto) for its usage and generate client lib from it with `protoc` command
   - addresses to connect:
-    - for local instance localhost:50051
+    - for local instance localhost:50051, or optionally unix socket `/tmp/darkstat/grpc.sock` at linux for extra performance boosts.
     - for deployed instances for discovery and vanilla, they are hosted over darkgrpc.dd84ai.com and darkgrpc-vanilla.dd84ai.com accordingly.
 80 and 443 ports accordingly
     - [see example in golang](./darkgrpc/server_test.go) of interacting with grpc if desired
     - up to date exposed grpc domains can be found [in this file](./tf/production/main.tf) as rpc_prefix + zone combination